Ramon de Vilana Perlas

 Trieste was intended in Charles VI's plans to link Austrian lands with his remaining Spanish possessions, centred on Naples.
 Fiume had to provide a link with Hungary and the Banat of Temesvar where the colony of Spanish exiles of Nova Barcelona was to be founded.

 The operation was entrusted to Ramon de Vilana Perlas, who acted as Spanish Secretary of State to Emperor Charles VI.
 He was also, until his resignation in 1737 secretario de estado y de despacho - the executive of the Spanish and Belgian councils and coordinated diplomatic relations involving the Emperor's Italian and Belgian outposts.

 The project failed, but links of Fiume with the Banat of Temesvar remained strong.
 Francesc de Vilana Perlas, the son of the Marquis Ramon de Vilana Perlas Rialp became governor of Timişoara between 1753 and 1759, and his name would be at the origin of the name of Perlez, a village in the municipality of Zrenjanin.

 Vilana-Perlas died in 1741 in Vienna, where he resided permanently.
-The management of his estates in Croatia was entrusted to Antoni de Verneda i Sauleda Rovira, (1693 in Genova – 24 March 1774, in Fiume) another Catalan-Aragonese exiled in Austria, nephew of Joan Francesc Verneda i Sauleda.
+The management of his estates in Croatia was entrusted to Antoni de Verneda i Sauleda Rovira, (1693 in Genova – 24 March 1774, in Fiume) another Catalan exiled in Austria, nephew of Joan Francesc Verneda i Sauleda.